Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Two-Phase Learning

 \subsection{Unsupervised Knowledge-Transfer}

-In this phase we integrate the knowledge learned in the first stage for new imaging data for which we don't have access to the ground truth image.
-Note that the knowledge of the trained network (on the supervised data $\data^\sup$) is encoded in the distribution $q^\sup_{\psi^\ast}$ and in the optimal deterministic weights $\theta_{\rm d}^\ast$.
-The goal of the second phase is to approximate the true posterior $p(\theta_{\rm e}|\data^\sup, \data^\unsup)$ and to find the updated optimal decoder weights $\theta^*_{\rm d}$ given the measurement data $\data^\unsup $ (for which we do not have the ground truth image) and the supervised data $\data^\sup$ from the first phase.
+In the second phase we use the Bayesian framework to integrate the knowledge learned in the first phase to new imaging data for which we don't have access to paired training data but only to noisy observations.
+Note that the knowledge of the trained network (on the supervised data $\data^\sup$) is encoded indirectly in the posterior distribution $q^\sup_{\psi^\ast}(\theta_{\rm e})$ and in the optimal parameters $\theta_{\rm d}^\ast$.
+The goal of the second phase is to approximate the true posterior $p(\theta_{\rm e}|\data^\sup, \data^\unsup)$, and to find the updated optimal decoder parameters $\theta^\ast_{\rm d}$ given the measurement data $\data^\unsup$ and the supervised data $\data^\sup$ from the first phase.
 This can be achieved as follows.
 By Bayes' formula, the posterior distribution $p(\theta_{\rm e}|\data^\sup, \data^\unsup)$ is given by